ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **Q:** Does this mod affect achievement unlocks?

-**A:** No, achievements can still be unlocked.
+**A:** Achievements can still be unlocked.

 **Q:** Do I still need to complete Easter eggs from previous maps in order to complete the Easter egg in Moon?

-**A:** Yes, Call of the Dead and Shangri-La Easter eggs need to be completed to do the Easter egg in Moon.
+**A:** Call of the Dead and Shangri-La Easter eggs need to be completed to do the Easter egg in Moon.

 **Q:** Does the mod support other versions of Call of Duty: Black Ops?

-**A:** No, only the Steam version of the game is supported.
+**A:** Only the Steam version of the game is officially supported.

 **A:** Does this mod skip any steps of the Easter eggs?